 Qt Bridge automatically proposes identifiers for all groups and layers.
-The ids will be used as filenames in Qt Design Studio.
-We want to change some of them in the QML ID field, so that we can easily find them in Qt Design Studio.
-We must keep in mind that the ids must be unique, that they must begin with a lower-case letter or an underscore character, and that only letters, numbers, and underscore characters are allowed.
+The IDs will be used as filenames in Qt Design Studio.
+We want to change some of them in the ID field, so that we can easily find them in Qt Design Studio.
+We must keep in mind that the IDs must be unique, that they must begin with a lower-case letter or an underscore character, and that only letters, numbers, and underscore characters are allowed.

 We can export some components as components that provide the functionality that we want.
 To use the components in Qt Design Studio, we need to add import statements that pull in the modules that contain the components.
 We can even specify properties for the components to export, so that we won't have to do that in Qt Design Studio.

 We want to create a reference image of the UI that has no functionality, but shows all the UI controls as we designed them in Adobe Photoshop.
 We design all the controls visible on the layoutReference separately on other artboards, and therefore we can select Merged in the Export As field to merge them all into one image when this artboard is exported.

 We want to use the backgroundGradient artboard as the main page of the UI.
 Initially, it will contain a gradient image that we will build the UI on in Qt Design Studio.